codewars/docs/content/curation/kata.md

 ### Auto-unpublish

-A beta kata which receives two posts labelled as `issue` is automatically unpublished and turned back into a draft.
+A beta kata which receives two posts labeled as `issue` is automatically unpublished and turned back into a draft.
 It cannot be republished until all existing issues are resolved, but authors are free to republish after fixing all reported problems.

 ## Reward for Reviewers